 I positioned a question to Bob Lutz, “this technology to increase fuel economy costs the end consumer more money.
 If the price of gas goes back down to, say $1.50, will you take the technology that increases fuel economy out and bring the price back down?”
 Lutz rattled off the different technologies General Motors had access to, “We have 6-speed, variable valve timing, displacement on demand (DOD), active fuel management and we have made the machines more aerodynamic.
 We have to sell the vehicles this way to meet fuel economy as compelled by law.”
 Lutz answered another question about where GM is, “we are nowhere near where we want to be in this turnaround, but we have the best share, at 26.8 at the end of July, so far this year.
 The HHR outsold the Escape, the G6 is up 80 percent this month over 2005 this time.
 Passenger cars are getting good traction in the market.”

-John Larson, General Manager of Buick, Pontiac and GMC (BPG in the US, PBG in Canada) is ecstatic that his colleague, Gary White, was able to pull this off.
-“Weve had 11 sales records in 13 years.
-We had our biggest gain last year with the old 800-platform, and now we are bringing the 900 platform out a full quarter before it’s scheduled release.”
-Larson said that the crew cab (thats the one with four doors he told me, thank you John I said in sign language) would come out in October with the extended cab following later in the same month.
+John Larson, General Manager of Buick, Pontiac, and GMC (BPG in the US, PBG in Canada) is ecstatic that his colleague, Gary White, was able to pull this off.
+“We’ve had 11 sales records in 13 years.
+We had our biggest gain last year with the old 800-platform, and now we are bringing the 900 platforms out a full quarter before it’s scheduled to release.”
+Larson said that the crew cab (that’s the one with four doors he told me, thank you, John, I said in sign language) would come out in October with the extended cab following later in the same month.
 The regular cab follows in November and the rest of the models just keep coming.

-Larson confirmed that General Motors is combining Pontiac, Buick and GMC franchises in dealerships, “dealers are buying the franchises and putting them together in one store.
-This way General Motors will have market promotions that compliment each brand.
+Larson confirmed that General Motors is combining Pontiac, Buick, and GMC franchises in dealerships, “dealers are buying the franchises and putting them together in one store.
+This way General Motors will have market promotions that complement each brand.
 We have one car dealer in Florida that just opened up a PBG dealership and he sold 76 cars in the first nine days.”

 Greg, whose “old blue” Silverado has 406,000 miles on it is a corn farmer.
 “We sell our corn to the ethanol people, but I would like to see bio-diesel come into play.”
-Greg has a 2005 heavy duty duramax diesel that he fills with bio-diesel and he just likes diesel better.
+Greg has a 2005 heavy-duty Duramax diesel that he fills with bio-diesel and he just likes diesel better.
 Diesel gets 25 percent better mpg than gasoline and 67 percent better mpg than ethanol.
-There are 220 million vehicles on the road that can only take E-10 and only 5 million diesels on the road.
+There are 220 million vehicles on the road that can only take E-10 and only 5 million diesel on the road.
 This alone should be a hint to General Motors on their next move: diversify engines and fuels.

-These guys speak to the heart of what maybe changing in America.
+These guys speak to the heart of what may be changing in America.
 It might not be just the price of gas that is changing the demand in vehicles.
-It maybe the sell of family rural farms that are developed into “commute farms”, or suburbia.
-Suburbia wont need as many work trucks as they will commute cars.
+It may be the seller of family rural farms that are developed into “commute farms”, or suburbia.
+Suburbia won’t need as many work trucks as they will commute cars.